35% off all annual plans Lusha summer sale - limited time only

 [PASTE LIST]

-2. For each contact, use Lusha to validate:
+2. For each contact, validate via Lusha:

-- All work emails on file (with confidence grades and updateDate)
+all work emails on file (with confidence grades and updateDate),

 3. Output a pre-flight table:

-Name | Current company | Email on file | Lusha-verified email | Confidence | Domain match | Bounce risk | Send decision
+Name | Current company | Email on file | Lusha-verified email |

-4. Assign one of these send decisions per row:
+4. Assign one send decision per row:

-- SEND — email matches current employer, A or A+ confidence
+SEND: email matches current employer, A or A+ confidence.

-- SKIP — no current record (likely bounce, do not send)
+SKIP: no current record (likely bounce, do not send).

 </task>